 For a long time we didn’t cook pork belly because, to be honest, it sounded kind of gross…UNTIL we found out that it’s the same cut that bacon comes from.

-It’s a very versatile cut of meat – after smoking it, you can dice it up and make burnt ends, slice it for sandwiches, or freeze it for future use.
+It’s a very versatile cut of meat – after smoking it, you can dice it up and make burnt ends, slice it for sandwiches (like our Chicken Malibu Sandwich), or freeze it for future use.

 Check out our recipe below for our signature Smoked Pork Belly.